 Make a homemade air con unit

-However, making your own budget air con is actually pretty easy.
-As Ross and Paula suggested in our Facebook group, freezing a bottle of water and placing it in front of a fan will produce a similar (if slightly less effective) result to air conditioning.
+However, making your own budget air-con is actually pretty easy.
+Ross and Paula (members of our Facebook group) suggested freezing a bottle of water and placing it in front of a fan.
+This should produce a similar, if slightly less effective, result to air conditioning.

 Wear light, loose clothing in a heatwave

-You know how dark colours absorb heat more than light colours?
-Well the rule still applies with clothing, and during a heatwave you'll feel a lot cooler if you stick to white (or other light coloured) garments.
+Dark colours absorb more heat than light colours.
+So, during a heatwave, you'll feel a lot cooler if you stick to white (or other light-coloured) garments.

 Don't sleep naked

-Clothes will draw the sweat off your body, keeping you from feeling too sticky and gross.
-Wearing a thin, slightly baggy pair of pyjama trousers or shorts (without underwear, as this is often much tighter and less airy) might feel counter-productive, but we promise it'll keep you cooler overnight.
+Clothes will draw the sweat off your body, keeping you from feeling too sticky.
+Wearing a thin, baggy pair of pyjama bottoms (without tight underwear) should help you to fall asleep and stay cooler overnight.

 Ditch your duvet in favour of a sheet

-The age-old dilemma: sleep on top of your duvet to catch the full effect of the fan and avoid extra layers, or sleep under your duvet to avoid the monsters?
+The age-old dilemma: sleep on top of your duvet to avoid extra layers, or sleep under your duvet to avoid the monsters?

-Well there's a solution that should help you cool, while still protecting you from the mystery night demons: ditch your duvet and just sleep under the duvet cover instead!
-Just remember to put it back again, as your duvet is one the main things to take to uni…
+There's a solution that should help you cool while protecting you from the mystery night demons.
+Get rid of your duvet and just sleep under the duvet cover instead.

 Drink hot drinks and soup

-First we tell you that sleeping naked will make you warmer, and now we're saying that drinking hot drinks will make you feel cooler.
-But stick with us, as science proves it on this one.
+First, we tell you that sleeping naked will make you warmer, and now we're saying that drinking hot drinks will make you feel cooler.
+But stick with us, as science proves us right on this one.

-According to the Smithsonian (the world's largest museum and research complex i.e. smart people who can be trusted on this), drinking a hot drink causes you to sweat so much that it by far outweighs the fact that the drink will initially raise your internal temperature slightly.
+According to the Smithsonian, drinking a hot drink causes you to sweat.
+This actually outweighs the fact that the drink will initially raise your internal temperature slightly.

-However, this trick only works on a dry day.
-When sweat evaporates off the body, energy is also absorbed into the air as part of the reaction – thus cooling the body.
-If it's a humid day (where the air is already full of moisture), less of your sweat will evaporate, rendering the whole thing a bit pointless.
+But, this trick only works on a dry day.
+When sweat evaporates off the body, energy is also absorbed into the air as part of the reaction.
+This helps to cool down the body.

-Also, if you've got some decaff coffee or tea around, it's probably best to stick to these too.
-As Louis pointed out in our Facebook group caffeine dehydrates the body, and we all know that that's a bad move in any weather – let alone during a heatwave.
+Also, if you've got decaf coffee or tea, it's probably best to stick to these.
+As Louis pointed out in our Facebook group, caffeine dehydrates the body.
+We all know that's a bad move in any weather (especially if you're hungover), let alone during a heatwave.

 Open your windows and doors, close the curtains

-Flooding your room with natural light is all well and good – but at what cost?!
-Direct sunlight only serves to heat up your room even more, so by closing your curtains you're blocking off the worst offender.
+Flooding your room with natural light is all well and good – but at what cost?
+Direct sunlight will heat up your room even more, so by closing the curtains you're blocking off the worst offender.

 Your next step should be to open up your windows to allow the air in your home to circulate.
 Nobody wants a stuffy house, and on the off chance that there's a cool breeze outside, you'll want to catch some of it indoors.

-Finally, to aid the air flow, keep the internal doors of your house open (not the external doors – you want to avoid being burgled).
-In fact, as long as you trust whoever you're sharing a house with, keeping your bedroom door open (or at least ajar) overnight should help keep you cool while you sleep!
+And, to aid the airflow, keep the internal doors of your house open (not the external doors – you want to avoid being burgled).

-This tip comes courtesy of Natalie in our Facebook group, who suggests taking a wet towel to bed.
-In her own words, having tested it out in a hotel, it was “bliss”.
+This tip comes courtesy of Natalie in our Facebook group, who suggested taking a wet towel to bed.
+In her own words, having tested it out in a hotel, it was "bliss".

-You can adapt this tip for use during the daytime too – just take an old t-shirt (you won't want to ruin the shape of one you like) and run it under some cold water.
+You can adapt this tip for use during the daytime, too.
+Just take an old T-shirt (you won't want to ruin the shape of one you like) and run it under some cold water.
 Wring it out to get rid of the excess water, and then either drape it over your shoulders or wear it as normal.
-Bliss!

 Put your clothes and bedding (and anything else) in the freezer

-We had quite a few suggestions in this vein in our Facebook group, ranging from bed sheets and clothes to wet tea towels.
-But basically the take-home message is: if you can fit it in your freezer, shove it in there (alongside the surprising foods you can freeze).
+We had quite a few suggestions in this vein, ranging from bed sheets and clothes to wet tea towels.
+But basically, the take-home message is: if you can fit it in your freezer, shove it in there.

 Know where to apply cold water and ice

-Your wrists (the underside, where you can see the veins), elbows and joint creases are a great place to start, as are your temples (the sides of your head, about halfway between the corners of your eye and your ears) and forehead.
-Soaking your feet in some ice cold water will also help cool you down.
+Your wrists (the underside, where you can see the veins), elbows and joint creases are great places to start.
+Other effective areas are your temples (the sides of your head, about halfway between the corners of your eye and your ears) and your forehead.
+Soaking your feet in some ice-cold water will also help cool you down.

-Your wrists are what are known as pulse points, and as such, heat radiates from them.
-By running cold water over them immediately before getting into bed, you're reducing the impact of the heat that your wrists produce.
+Your wrists are pulse points and, as such, heat radiates from them.
+Running cold water over them before getting into bed will reduce the impact of the heat that your wrists produce.

 Use an ice pack or create your own

 Got a hot water bottle?
 Perfect!
-Take that fluffy cover off it and fill it with ice and/ or cold water – that should keep your feet (or wherever else you choose to apply it) nice and cool long enough for you to get to sleep.
+Take that fluffy cover off it and fill it with ice and/or cold water.
+That should keep your feet (or wherever else you choose to apply it) nice and cool long enough for you to fall asleep.

-If you don't have a hot water bottle, don't panic – freezer blocks or ice packs work just as well (if not better), and you can pick up a pack of four on Amazon for just a few quid.
-And when you're not using them to keep yourself cool, you can use them to refrigerate your food for a picnic in the sun!
+If you don't have a hot water bottle, don't panic.
+Freezer blocks or ice packs work just as well (if not better).
+You can pick up a multipack on Amazon for just a few quid.
+And when you're not using them to keep yourself cool, you can use them to refrigerate your food for a picnic in the sun.

 Point your fan out of the window

-This last tip has really divided the Save the Student office, but our student money expert, Jake, is adamant it works.
-Annoyingly, science seems to be on his side, so we'll share the details with you so you can give it a go yourself.
+This last tip has really divided the Save the Student office.
+But our student money expert, Jake, is adamant it works.
+Annoyingly, science seems to be on his side.
+We'll share the details with you so you can give it a go yourself.

 While aiming the fan at yourself may be the most immediately refreshing option, it won't do much to cool the room down.
 Instead, by aiming your fan out of the window, you'll be blowing hot air out of the room and replacing it with cold air from outside.

-Note that this tip only works when the air outside is colder than inside your house, like when the temperature drops at night but your bedroom is still a toasty 100 degrees.
+Note that this tip only works when the air outside is colder than inside your house.
+So it's useful when the temperature drops at night but your bedroom is still toasty.